panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/procedures/how-to-declare-and-call-a-default-property.md

 ---
-title: 'Postupy: Deklarace a volání výchozí vlastnosti v jazyce Visual Basic' ms.date: 07/20/2015
+title: 'How to: Declare and Call a Default Property' ms.date: 07/20/2015
 helpviewer_keywords:
 - defaults [Visual Basic], properties